nathan78906/InternHub/doc/sprint1/sprint1.md

     for the first time, and broke it down what features to code
   - The other aspect we wanted to start is having a database, therefore we were considering different applications to use, and agreeing to use Mongo
-  - We needed the database to be filled with ficitious job postings so that we could see these postings in the front end portion of our website
+  - We needed the database to be filled with fictitious job postings so that we could see these postings in the front-end portion of our website

 Backlog:

-  Overview: Implement the ability for students to view avalible job postings.
-The core idea that we want to develop is to populate the database with job post objects and be avaible to take requests to display the job(s).
+  Overview: Implement the ability for students to view available job postings.
+The core idea that we want to develop is to populate the database with job post objects and be available to take requests to display the job(s).

   User Stories: